 * Seaman Newton S. Halliday, U.S. Navy.
 Newt Halliday was a 1st baseman from Chicago, who played 1 game in the major leagues, an unsuccessful pinch-hitting appearance for the Pittsburgh Pirates on August 19, 1916.
 He died of tuberculosis at Great Lakes Naval Training Center in Chicago on April 6, 1918, before he could be deployed.
 He was 21.

 * Corporal Ralph E. Sharman, U.S. Army.
 Ralph Sharman was an outfielder from Cleveland, a September callup for the Philadelphia Athletics in 1917, getting into 13 games.
 He might have stuck in the majors had he not enlisted.
-He drowned in a training accident at Camp Sheridan, Alabama on May 24, 1918.
+He drowned in the Alabama River during a break in training at Camp Sheridan, Alabama on May 24, 1918.
 He was 23.

 * Sergeant Robert G. Troy, U.S. Army.
 "Bun" Troy fought against Imperial Germany even though he was born in Germany.
 His family moved to the Pittsburgh area, and he grew up in McDonald, Pennsylvania.
 (Save your "Hamburg" joke.)
 A pitcher, he made 1 appearance, for the Detroit Tigers on September 15, 1912, and got the loss.
 He was shot in the chest at Petit Majouym, France on October 7, 1918.
 He was 30.